Log in to SmartyGrants

 Projects on council land

-Where a project is to be managed by council but council is not the applicant, council will be required to provide owner’s consent and indicate the project delivery time frames for the project at the time of application.
-For more information, refer to questions 15 and 16.
+Where a project is to be managed by a council but the council is not the applicant, the council will be required to provide owner’s consent and indicate the project delivery time frames at the time of application.

 CBP supports projects involving the: